cs1302uga/cs1302-tutorials/packages.md

    could not be found or loaded.

    Now try running the program again, specifying the location of the default package where our compiled code resides.
-   Since we compiled the class into the 'src' directory, 'src' is the default package for our compiled code (for now).
+   Since we compiled the class into the `src` directory, `src` is the default package for our compiled code (for now).
    Execute the following command to specify the class path:

    ```